garrett361/determined/scratchwork/fsdp_min/README.md

 Missing:

+- Mixed precision
-- Mixed precision, all of the various FSDP options.
+- Lots of FSDP options
+- Validation
 - ...

 To run: